julie-fe/frontend-resources/code-guidelines/ACCESSIBILITY.md

-# Accessebility guidlines
+# Accessibility guidlines

 ## Basic html structure

 Important is the "Skip to main content" link.
-See http://a11yproject.com/posts/skip-nav-links/
+See [a11yproject.com](http://a11yproject.com/posts/skip-nav-links/)

 ```
 <body>